GiLifshitz/Utqiagvik_Surface_Hydrology_Analysis-/README.md

 Global warming, a well-known phenomenon, impacts various aspects of the Earth's environment, including melting icebergs, the death of algae, changes in precipitation patterns, and more.
 In Israel, we also feel the effects of rising temperatures, such as shifts in seasonality, fewer rainy days, and an increase in extreme weather events, leading to larger and more destructive floods that damage fields and infrastructure.
 Based on the findings from "Temperature and Precipitation of Alaska 50 Year Trend Analysis" and "Coastal-Inland Distributions of Summer Air Temperature and Precipitation in Northern Alaska", both of which emphasize the rise in temperature and precipitation across Alaska, it is evident that the region has experienced significant warming and increased precipitation over the past 50 years.
 This is because warmer air holds more water vapor, leading to more intense and frequent precipitation events.
 Therefore, my hypothesis is that with rising temperatures in Utqiagvik, there will be an overall increase in precipitation, with more rain and less snow.
-Additionally, I anticipate a higher frequency of extreme weather events, such as heavy rainfall occurring over shorter periods.
+Additionally, I anticipate a higher frequency of extreme weather events, such as heavy rainfall occurring over shorter periods leading to larger and more destructive floods.
 This project will explore the relationship between rising temperatures and changes in precipitation patterns in Utqiagvik, Alaska, using data from NOAA4, National Centers of Environmental Information.

 ![image](https://github.com/user-attachments/assets/d86c0d9f-94b5-4cae-80af-ca06f874c5b0)